AD Blocker Detected

 A simplified meaning of Yoga Chitta Vritti Nirodha is that “yoga stills or controls the work of the mind.”
 The original phrase comes from Sanskrit and refers to the calming techniques of Patanjali yoga that help practitioners achieve a state of meditation.

-Due to its remarkable cultural and historical background, yoga is filled with interesting phrases that contain a deeper meaning.
-Keep reading to learn more about the history behand Yoga Chitta Vritti Nirodha.
+Due to yoga’s historical background and remarkable cultural impact, it is filled with interesting phrases with deeper meanings.
+Keep reading to learn more about the history behind Yoga Chitta Vritti Nirodha.

 Article Topics